- Statutory Information

 4. How will both you and I know how my child/young person is doing and how will you help me to support my child’s/young person’s learning?

-We also access an in reach service to support parents of children with ASD.
+We also access an in reach service to support parents of children with Autistic Spectrum Condition (ASC).

 5. What support will there be for my child’s/young person’s overall well-being?

 All our staff are regularly trained to provide a high standard of pastoral support through our weekly pastoral briefings.
 Relevant staff are trained to support medical needs such as diabetes or hearing impairment.
-We have a clear Behaviour for Learning policy, which includes guidance on expectations, rewards and sanctions, this is fully understood, and in place by all staff and is clearly displayed in all classrooms.
+We have a clear Behaviour for Learning policy, which includes guidance on expectations, rewards and sanctions.
+This is fully understood and in place by all staff and is clearly displayed in all classrooms.
 We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence.
-Our ELSA can support students whose poor attendance is due to concerns about school.
-Student voice is central to our ethos and this encouraged through our student council.
+Student voice is central to our ethos and this is encouraged through our student council.

 6. What specialist services and expertise are available at or accessed by the setting / school / college?

-We have a CAMHS nurse on site once a week to advise staff and run intervention with students.
-All our teaching assistants have completed training such as the Level 3 award in supporting students or the supporting students with ASD on line course run by The Abbey School.
+All our Teaching Assistants have a specialist area and CPD programmes.
+They continually participate in a wide range of training to ensure that we can support all learners effectively.
 Our teachers all hold qualified teacher status.
-We have a number of established relationships with professionals in health and social care, these include CAMHS, the Specialist Teaching and Educational Psychology Service (South West) and Safe Haven.
-Where interventions are suggested these are recorded on our provision map.
-All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention.
+We have a number of established relationships with professionals in health and social care.
+These include CAMHS, the Specialist Teaching and Educational Psychology Service (South West), SALT Service and Primary Mental Health Worker.
+All interventions are recorded on our provision map.
+All external partners we work with are vetted in terms of safeguarding and, when buying in additional services, we monitor the impact of any intervention.

 7. What training are the staff supporting children and young people with SEND had or are having?

-Our Special Needs Co-ordinator (SENCo) has completed the mandatory National SENCo Award, a Masters degree in Inclusive Eduction, is a qualified teacher and is a member of the senior leadership team of the school.
-We regularly invest time in training staff through our CPD program, our pastoral and teaching and learning briefings.
-Our pastoral news and SEN register contain student specific issues as well as more general support strategies.
+Our SENDCo has completed the mandatory National SENDCo Award and is a qualified teacher.
+We regularly invest time in training staff through our CPD programme and our pastoral and teaching and learning briefings.
+Our pastoral news and SEND register contain student specific issues as well as more general support strategies.
 Our staff delivering more specialist input have received training from the Educational Psychology Service or from the dyslexia specialists at the Helen Arkell Centre.
-We have two members of staff who have completed the Emotional Literacy Support Assistant training, one member of staff who is completing the level 5 specialist teacher for dyslexia training and four teaching assistants who have completed a level 3 qualification in supporting students.
+We have an in-house Specialist Assessor who has completed the CPT3A and Level 5 Dyslexia training with Helen Arkell, three members of staff who have completed the Emotional Literacy Support Assistant training, two members of staff who have completed Drawing and Talking training and one who has completed her SLCN ELKLAN training.

 8. How will my child/young person be included in activities outside the classroom including school trips?

-Where possible we consult parents when planning any activities outside the classroom; particularly when this may affect the participation of their child.
-We make all reasonable effort to include students who wish to participate in such activities, for example preparing students with ASD for the change in routine necessary to participate.
+Where possible, we consult parents when planning any activities outside the classroom; particularly when this may affect the participation of their child.
+We make all reasonable effort to include students who wish to participate in such activities, for example preparing students with ASC for the change in routine necessary to participate.

 9. How accessible is the setting / school / college environment?

+We have recently had two lifts installed so all specialist classrooms are accessible.
 We make every effort to make reasonable adjustments where possible.
-The nature and age of the building means that not all areas are fully wheelchair accessible.
+The nature and age of parts of the school means that not all areas are fully wheelchair accessible.
+We regularly review accessibility and look to improve areas where possible.

 10. How will the setting /school / college prepare and support my child/young person to join the setting /school / college, transfer to a new setting / school / college or the next stage of education and life?

 We have a robust induction programme in place for welcoming new learners to our setting.
 We have very good relationships with our feeder primary schools as well as the settings children/young people move onto.
-Both the Head of Transition and the SENCo make regular visits to our feeder schools and organise additional visits for students who need the extra support.
+Both the Head of Transition and the SENDCo make regular visits to our feeder schools and organise additional visits for students who need the extra support.
 We host college fairs and assemblies for the local colleges to ensure our students are fully informed of the future options.
-Where required we organise transition meetings to ensure the colleges are fully informed of any additional needs.
+Where required, we organise transition meetings to ensure that colleges are fully informed of any additional needs and arrange transition visits for students in KS4 where appropriate.

 11. How are the setting’s / school’s / college’s resources allocated and matched to children’s/young people’s special educational needs?

-Budgets are closely monitored and aligned to the school improvement plan of the school.
-We have a number of teaching assistants who support students in class as well as running a series of small group sessions such as reading challenge and a touch-typing course.
-Specific funding streams are targeted at particular groups such as breakfast club for students entitled to free school meals.
+Budgets are closely monitored and aligned to the School Improvement Plan of the school.
+We have a number of Teaching Assistants who support students in class, as well as running a series of small group sessions such as Lexia and Touch Typing.
+We also buy specialist equipment for students where needed, eg furniture recommended by the Occupational Therapist.

 12. How is the decision made about what type and how much support my child/young person will receive?

 We take a holistic approach to decision making through observations, discussions with the student and their parents, staff and using external professional advice.
 Should additional support be required, there will be a period of consultation with the relevant staff, the learner and their families.
 Students needing additional support are assessed in a variety of ways and then the support is selected on the basis of individual need.
 All interventions are monitored for impact and outcomes are defined at the start of any intervention.
-The SENCo oversees all additional support. the school are unable to make any diagnoses.
+The SENDCo oversees all additional support.
+The school is unable to make any diagnoses.

 13. How are parents involved in the setting/school/college?
 How can I be involved?